Nfinley/js-style-guide/src/markdown/react-guide.md

     const reservationItem = <ReservationCard />;
     ```

   - **Component Naming**: Use the filename as the component name.
-For example, `ReservationCard.js` should have a reference name of `ReservationCard`.
+For example, `ReservationCard.jsx` should have a reference name of `ReservationCard`.
 However, for root components of a directory, use `index.js` as the filename and use the directory name as the component name:

     ```jsx
     // bad